pypa/pypa.io/source/members.rst

 Maintainership of a project that is under the PyPA organization automatically transfers individual membership in the PyPA.
-The PyPA individual members are those who have maintainer status (also known as committer status or write permissions) on any projects within the PyPA `GitHub organization`_ or `Bitbucket organization`_.
+The PyPA individual members are those who have maintainer status (also known as committer status or write permissions) or triage permissions on any projects within the PyPA `GitHub organization`_ or `Bitbucket organization`_.
 Currently there is no public list of all PyPA individual members.

-The PyPA currently does not have a codified process for inviting or accepting individuals to be PyPA members.

-To become an individual member of the PyPA, you can do either of the following:
+Per :pep:`609`, to become an individual member of the PyPA, you can do either of the following:

 1. attain PyPA project membership for your project (for which you are already a maintainer)
-2. attain maintainership in a project that is already a PyPA member project
+2. attain maintainership or triage permissions in a project that is already a PyPA member project

-PyPA member projects each make their own decisions regarding granting maintainer rights.  :pep:`609`, if accepted, would not alter this.
+PyPA member projects each make their own decisions regarding granting maintainer and triager rights to individuals.

+.. _PSF's Code of Conduct: https://www.python.org/psf/conduct/
 .. _GitHub organization: https://github.com/pypa
 .. _Bitbucket organization: https://bitbucket.org/pypa
 .. _the Packaging category on discuss.python.org: https://discuss.python.org/c/packaging